gschmutz/kafka-as-your-datalake/3-Demo-Presto.md

 WHERE event_type != 'Normal'
 GROUP BY tp.driver_id, d.first_name, d.last_name, tp.event_type;
 ```

+and we see the vehicle position data enriched with the driver information

 ```
  driver_id | first_name | last_name  |        event_type         | nof